No Tags Found!

 Hello Dinesh,

-The Employee was given previous warnings verbally and in writing.
-Still the very next day he remained absent without intimation.
-He was contacted but he did not revert.
-Hence the decision was taken due to his unprofessional behavior.
+Thanks for your reply.
+The employee was given previous warnings verbally and in writing.
+Still, the very next day he remained absent without intimation.
+He was contacted, but he did not revert.
+Hence, the decision was taken due to his unprofessional behavior.

-After almost 1 week he was contacted again by the HR so that he can come to office and complete the exit formalities, at that time he informs that he is out of town and he cannot come back to submit the ID card
+After almost one week, he was contacted again by HR so that he could come to the office and complete the exit formalities.
+At that time, he informed that he was out of town and could not come back to submit the ID card.
+Before proceeding to his hometown, he should have contacted us, handed over the identity card, and then proceeded to his hometown, but he did not.

-Now he is following up by sending emails that he wants to pay his hospital bills he needs money.
+Now, he is following up by sending emails that he wants to pay his hospital bills; he needs money.

-Please advise
+Please advise.

 From India, Mumbai